2-Aminomuconic acid: Biosynthesis and enzymology

 Details such as kinetic constants, mechanism and gene names vary by organism and strain and should be cited from the primary enzymology literature for each specific claim.

 Environmental and applied relevance

 In environmental microbiology, pathways involving 2-aminomuconate are part of bacterial systems that allow mineralization of aromatic pollutants, converting recalcitrant compounds into metabolites that join central carbon metabolism.
 Such pathways are of interest for biodegradation and bioremediation research.

-Safety and handling

-This article does not provide laboratory protocols.
-Any experimental work involving chemical intermediates or microbial strains should follow institutional biosafety and chemical safety guidelines and consult primary sources for concentrations, conditions and hazard classifications.